 MU affiliated programs

 Only some affiliated program providers have broad health insurance coverage that fulfills the MU insurance requirements, as evaluated by the UM System Office of Risk Management.
 See the costs tab of your program webpage to see if it meets the MU requirements.
 Students participating on programs that do not meet the MU requirements will be enrolled in both GeoBlue and AIG Travel Guard insurance policies.
 All insurance charges are billed directly to students’ MU accounts.

 International Programs cannot independently verify sickness and accident insurance coverage provided by non-MU programs.
 To ensure that students are adequately covered while abroad and to facilitate the university’s ability to provide assistance in cases of emergency, students participating in either non-MU study abroad or any university-related international travel — whether independent or with a group — are required to self-enroll in GeoBlue insurance.
 Students must provide proof of GeoBlue enrollment by uploading their insurance card in myStudyAbroad.

-The fee for GeoBlue and UnitedHealthcare Global is currently $37 for 30 days.
+The fee for GeoBlue and AIG Travel Guard is currently $42 for 30 days.
 MU participants in non-MU programs and university-related international travel can enroll online for both policies at GeoBlue (credit card only).